 The t distribution is symmetric, bell shaped with a mean of 0, that is and standard deviation of $\frac{\nu}{\nu-2}$ .
 The t distribution is a family of distributions indexed by the parameter $\nu$ .
-They are all bell shaped, symmetric, centered at 0 which makes them similar to the standard normal distribution.
-Unlike the standard normal distribution which has a standard deviation of 1, the standard deviation depends upon the parameter $\nu$ which will generally depend on sample size.
-Figure 2.3 gives a picture of two t distribution compared to the standard normal distribution.
+The distributions are all bell shaped, symmetric, centered at 0, which makes them similar to the standard normal distribution.
+Unlike the standard normal distribution which has a standard deviation of 1, the standard deviation of the t distribution depends upon the parameter $\nu$ , which will generally depend on sample size.
+Figure 2.3 gives a picture of two t distributions compared to the standard normal distribution.